 Online giving is an incredible tool that will help you remain faithful in your stewardship anytime or anywhere.
 To begin, click the "Give Online" button.
 From that point you will be able to give without an account or log in with your personalized account, which will give you access to additional features.
 These features include the ability to view your giving history and/or manage your scheduled contributions.

-Mobile Giving is a fast, safe and secure way to give throughout your mobile phone or tablet.
-It’s easy to create a Mobile Giving account and you can give a one-time gift or can set up a monthly or weekly recurring gift.
+Mobile Giving is a fast, safe and secure way to give through your mobile phone or tablet.
+It’s easy to create a Mobile Giving account and you can give a one-time gift or set up a monthly or weekly recurring gift.
 You may also save your credit card information for future use.

-Once you’ve completed the donation process you’ll receive an e-mail with a full receipt of your gift.
+Once you’ve completed the donation process, you’ll receive an e-mail with a full receipt of your gift.
 Rest assured that your giving is not applied to your phone bill.

 If you’re on campus, you can use a debit or credit card at the Giving Center to give tithes and offerings quickly, safely, securely.